 Legal custody refers to a parent’s right to make decisions about their child’s life.
 This includes choices about their day-to-day activities and more significant issues, like where a child will go to school, decisions about medical procedures, surgeries, and preferences on religious and cultural exposure.

-The only time this authority might be granted unequally is if it’s not in the child’s best interest to do so (for example, in situations of neglect or abuse).
+The only time this authority might be granted unequally is if it’s not in the best interests of the child to do so (for example, in situations of neglect or abuse).
 Under these circumstances, Texas courts may limit one parent’s decision-making authority or revoke it altogether.

 Physical Custody